-The Czech Republic lags behind world leaders in research, development and innovation, as it falls in the category of "moderate innovators".
-The support for research and development must aim at developing state-of-the-art resources (human resources as well as infrastructure), fostering the knowledge potential available to Czech facilities, focus on current and future societal challenges and building a base for the future applicability of results of research and development in practice.
-This is the only path which can make the Czech economy competitive against developed countries.
-Support for excellence and high-quality research and development is particularly important in those areas which have the potential to contribute to the further development of society and the economy and address societal challenges on both national and European levels, making the Czech Republic more competitive.
-Interventions in research, development and education are essential in exploiting the knowledge potential and securing a prosperous future.
+The Czech Republic (Czechia?) lags behind world leaders in research, development and innovation, as it falls in the category of "moderate innovators".
+The support for research and development must aim at developing state-of-the-art resources (human resources as well as infrastructure), fostering the knowledge potential available to Czech facilities, focusing on current and future societal challenges and building a base for future applicability of results from research and development in practice.
+This is the only path which can make the Czech economy competitive with developed countries.

+JAKOP will boost the competitiveness of the Czech Republic in research and development by strengthening the capacities for high-quality research and usability of RDI results.